 Gordon joined fellow Bang on a Can founders David Lang and Julia Wolfe for a symposium at The Pew Center for Arts & Heritage in June 2009.
 The three composers spoke about their work as composers, impresarios, and entrepreneurs, and shared recorded examples of their music.
 Together, they also curated the first Philadelphia iteration of the Bang on a Can marathon, funded by the Center and presented by FringeArts in September 2010.

-Afaa Michael Weaver is a poet and a 1998 Pew Fellow.
+Lorene Cary is a writer and a 1995 Pew Fellow.

 Originally commissioned by Mendelssohn Club, for world premiere performances in Philadelphia in April 2014, the Bang on a Can All-Stars will perform Wolfe’s new work as part of the upcoming NY Phil Biennial.